-Second, even with fullest deliberations and best data, I believe it is inevitable that there will still be unforeseen events that may result in substantial risks to the system, markets, or groups of institutions.
+Second, even with fullest deliberations and best data, it is inevitable that there will still be unforeseen events that may result in substantial risks to the system, markets, or groups of institutions.
 Business and credit cycles will continue.
 It is not realistic to expect that FSOC will be able to prevent such occurrences.
-However, I do believe FSOC provides a mechanism to communicate, coordinate, and respond to such events so as to help contain and limit their impact, including, where applicable, the resolution of systemically important firms.
+However, FSOC will provide a mechanism to communicate, coordinate, and respond to such events so as to help contain and limit their impact, including, where applicable, the resolution of systemically important firms.